 When we were traveling, our station wagon pulled a small pop up camper with a fishing boat tied on top.
 Sometimes my grandma and grandpa would travel with us.
 My parents would sleep in the back of the station wagon so my grandparents could be comfortable in the pop up camper with us kids.

 My father’s last 10 years of his life were the beginning of mine.
 I can only speak from my own experience and say that what I learned about love and family is powerful.
-To want your partner to fulfill his every possible dream as long as he can, not knowing how long that actually would be, is pretty awesome.
+My mother’s willingness to fulfill my fathers every possible dream as long as she could, not knowing how long that actually would be, is pretty awesome.
 It wasn’t always easy, but we had great adventures and learned how to be good team members and helpers, everyone pitching in.

 I will never lose sight of where I have come from and how much work it has taken to get this far.
 I will continue to live my life honoring my fathers love of the woods and my mothers love of her family and will pass this down to my children and grandchildren.